dannycho7/express-form-post/README.md

 ```

 ## Usage as an asynchronous function
-You can also use your efp's method 'upload' instead of the middleware method.
-This api gives a more intuitive way to handle the upload.
+You can also use express-form-post's method 'upload' instead of the middleware method.
+It is a more intuitive way of handling the upload.
 I would recommend using this if you want to handle errors in any sophisticated way (if you're doing something more than just logging the error).

 ```javascript
 var express = require("express");